mcgarrah/legendary_quick_quiz/README.md

 You can see the [Legendary Quick Quiz](https://falling-mud-9979.ploomberapp.io/) at this link.
 Press start if nobody used it in the last eight (8) hours.

+## Hosting on Koyeb

+[Legendary Quick Quiz](https://plain-gaby-mcgarrah-a35e7264.koyeb.app/) is also hosted on Koyeb as a secondary test site.
+Using it exposed some issues in my setup and forced `gunicorn` which is a good thing.
+I'm using there integration to Github but they also have a Github Actions method as well.

 ## Technical Components

 1. Flask: